Journey Along the Silk Road: Uzbekistan

 Watch the sunset from the city wall before dinner at a local restaurant.

-After breakfast, check out from the hotel and travel to the sacred city of Bukhara where its historic centre boasts more than 100 Islamic monuments and museums.
+Today, travel to the sacred city of Bukhara, whose historic centre boasts more than 100 Islamic monuments and museums.
 Along the way, travel across the Kyzyl Kum red sand desert, stopping for a barbecue lunch at a chai khana (tea-house).

 In the late afternoon, check in to the hotel in Bukhara, centrally located in the Old Town, followed by dinner at a local restaurant.

-Enjoy a morning talk by Joyce, and then set out for a full-day tour of Bukhara, a UNESCO World Heritage-listed city which has long been a centre of trade, scholarship, culture and religion.
+Enjoy a morning talk by Iain, and then set out for a full-day tour of Bukhara, a UNESCO World Heritage-listed city which has long been a centre of trade, scholarship, culture and religion.
 Begin with the perfectly proportioned Samanid Ismail Mausoleum, with its exquisitely patterned brickwork, and then visit the nearby Chashma Ayub Shrine.
 Visit the magnificent archaeological complex, the Ark Citadel, rebuilt after its sacking by the Red Army in 1920, and the 18th century Bolokhauz Mosque.
-Continue to the Kaylan Minaret, the main symbol of city.

 In the late afternoon, enjoy tea and oriental sweets in a teahouse before returning to the hotel.

 After lunch, explore the expansive territory of the Shah-i-Zinda Necropolis, with rows of richly decorated mausoleums built during the 14th and 15th centuries for members of the Timurid Dynasty.
 The main mausoleum is said to be the grave of the Prophet Muhammad’s cousin, Kusama ibn Abbas.
-According to legend, Kusam came to preach the new faith of Islam in Samarkand in 640, where he was beheaded by the Zoroastrian rulers; unperturbed by his own decapitation, Kusam picked up his head and retired to the Garden of Paradise, where he still lives.
 During Mediaeval times, a pilgrimage to the grave of ‘The Living King’ was equated to making the hajj to Mecca.